Psychology Internship Responsibilities

 Supervision & Training

-- Secondary supervision will be as needed or required (as described in section E.5: Secondary Supervision).
+- Secondary supervision will be as needed or required (as described in Internship Policies and Procedures: Secondary Supervision).

 Education and Outreach